tapis-project/documentation/source/technical/jobs.rst

                   "REGEX:^[\\p{IsAlphabetic}\\p{IsDigit}_\\.\\-]+$"
                   "REGEX:\\s+"

 When *includeLaunchFiles* is true (the default), then the script (*tapisjob.sh*) and environment (*tapisjob.env*) files that Tapis generates in the *execSystemExecDir* are also archived.
 These launch files provide valuable information about how a job was configured and launched, so archiving them can help with debugging and improve reproducibility.
 Since these files may contain application secrets, such database passwords or other credentials, care must be taken to not expose private data through archiving.

 If no filtering is specified at all, then all files in *execSystemOutputDir* and the launch files are archived.

 logConfig Spec
 ^^^^^^^^^^^^^^

 A `LogConfig`_ can be supplied in the job submission request and/or in the application definition, with the former overriding the latter when both are supplied.
-In supported runtimes (currently Singularity), the *logConfig* parameter can be used to redirect the application container's stdout and stderr to user-specified files.
+In supported runtimes (currently Singularity and ZIP), the *logConfig* parameter can be used to redirect the application container's stdout and stderr to user-specified files.